AA/PPS 04.01.04 - Dean and Chair Hiring

-If none of the candidates are acceptable to the committee, the search committee chair should write a memorandum stating that fact as well as a recommendation for future action (e.g., interview additional candidates from the remaining pool or reopen the search in the following year).
-The memorandum is forwarded to the provost via the dean (for a chair or director search) and the chief Diversity officer and director of Equity and Access.
+If none of the candidates are acceptable to the committee, the search committee chair should write a memorandum stating that fact, as well as a recommendation for future action (e.g., interview additional candidates from the remaining pool or reopen the search in the following year).
+The memorandum is forwarded to the provost and VPAA via the dean (for a chair or director search) and the chief diversity officer and director of Equity and Inclusion.

-In a dean search, the final selection is made by the president in consultation with the provost.
-The provost makes the offer to the candidate.
-In a chair or director search, the final selection is made by the President in consultation with the provost and the dean.
+In a dean search, the final selection is made by the president, in consultation with the provost and VPAA.
+The provost and VPAA makes the offer to the candidate.
+In a chair or director search, the final selection is made by the president, in consultation with the provost and VPAA and the dean.
 The dean makes the offer to the candidate.
 If a position is offered and accepted by the candidate, the remaining candidates who were interviewed are notified by the search committee chair.

 PROCEDURE FOR CLOSING OR REOPENING A SEARCH